 - 1.5 cups chopped garlic scapes - about 2 bunches, cut into 1-inch pieces

-- 3 tbsp extra virgin olive oil - divided
+- 3 tablespoon extra virgin olive oil - divided

-- 2 tsp lemon zest - more to taste
+- 2 teaspoon lemon zest - more to taste

 - Salt - to taste